jmb05/bibel-bot-v1/README.txt

 Please read the LICENSE.txt.

-For help refer to our (nonexisting) wiki.
+For help refer to our wiki.